 The following documents must be filed with the Village Engineer’s Office before a building permit can be issued:

-- A building permit application (may be obtained in the Engineer’s office or online)
+- A building permit application (available in the Engineer’s office or online)

 - A survey or plot plan with the proposed structure located on it, showing all setback dimensions.

 - If necessary, an application for water connection OR approval of a drilled well from the County Heath Department.

 - If necessary, an application for sewer service OR a construction permit from the County Board of Health for a sewage disposal system.

 - Three sets of complete building plans sealed and signed by an architect or engineer licensed in the State of New York.